14K (triad): Ireland

 The first reported triad activity in Ireland came in July 1979 when the 14K attempted a takeover of a Dublin-based Chinese gang's protection rackets which led to a deadly gang fight resulting in two deaths.
 Tony Lee, allegedly a high-ranking member of the 14K's Cork branch, was killed along with Michael Tsin of the rival Dublin faction.
-In August 1983, twelve members of the 14K were arrested in Limerick in connection with attempting to extort money from the owners of Chinese restaurant in the city.
+In August 1983, twelve members of the 14K were arrested in Limerick in connection with attempting to extort money from the owners of Chinese restaurants in the city.
 Nine of the men were believed to have come over from the UK.
 During the operation, a hoard of weapons including knives, pickaxes, bars and clubs were found.

 The 14K and other triads gained a firm foothold in Ireland in the 1980s when large numbers of Chinese restaurants opened in Cork and Dublin.
 The triad association is still very much active but now operate in smaller groups run by members and distant relatives of the Nam and Tsin family.
 Underbosses, bosses and high ranking soldiers are believed to have "14K" tattooed on them using ink mixed with blood that's been blessed by Kuang Kong.
 This dilutes the ink and gives a faded effect which symbolises life in purgatory.

 Leaked diplomatic cables obtained by the Irish Independent in 2011 included intelligence reports by the Garda Síochána (Irish police) on Chinese organized crime in the country, specifically the activities of the 14K and their rival Wo Shing Wo.
 The reported criminal activities of the triads included the trafficking of women and children from China into Ireland, involvement in casinos, and money laundering.
 Gardaí also reported a great deal of interaction between the Chinese gangs operating in Ireland and Scotland.

 The 14K has a branch in Spain, operating from Madrid.